horenbergerb/BernoulliDiffusion/README.md

 ## About

 This is an implementation of the diffusion machine learning algorithm described in [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/abs/1503.03585).
-It trains a diffusion model on heartbeat data.
+Notably, this implementation is designed to train on binary-valued data.
+It uses a Bernoulli distribution to generate noise instead of a Gaussian.

+The model in `model.py` reflects the architecture described in the original paper.
+The training loop is stored in `train.py`.

 The tools in `data.py` generate "heartbeat data," periodic data with a random shift.
 Here are two examples of heartbeat data with period 5 and sequence_length 20:
 ```
     [0,0,1,0,0,0,0,1,0,0,0,0,1,0,0,0,0,1,0,0]
     [1,0,0,0,0,1,0,0,0,0,1,0,0,0,0,1,0,0,0,0]
 ```

-The model in `model.py` reflects the architecture described in the original paper.
-The training loop is stored in `train.py`.
+You can train the model to generate samples of heartbeat data.

 `main.py` is the heart of this repository and initializes training based on the configuration in `config.yaml`.